-Operation Sook Ching was a twelve-day long cleansing of ethnic Chinese Singaporeans during World War II.
+Operation Sook Ching was a twelve day long cleansing of ethnic Chinese Singaporeans during World War II.
 The Japanese forces occupying the island rounded up Chinese men and killed those they determined to be untrustworthy.
-Before it was called off, the Sook Ching left somewhere between 5,000 and 50,000 people dead, and it is remembered as the largest recent tragedy of the country.7 Despite the integral role race played in the crime, the Sook Ching has been memorialized as a massacre rather than a genocide.
-To gain a better understanding of the events that transpired, we must ask: what drove this decision, and what has the significance of the Sook Ching been in the years and decades after?
+The Sook Ching left somewhere between 5,000 and 50,000 people dead, and is remembered as the largest recent tragedy of the country.
+Despite the integral role race played in the crime, the Sook Ching has been memorialized as a massacre, rather than a genocide.
+What drove this decision, and what has the significance of the Sook Ching been in the years and decades after?

-I will begin with an overview of the invasion and Sook Ching itself, with a focus on the targeting of ethnic Chinese.
+I will begin this thesis with an overview of the invasion and Sook Ching itself, with a focus on the targeting of ethnic Chinese.
 The tragedy that occurred in Singapore was not isolated; it followed the Rape of Nanking and other war crimes committed against ethnic Chinese throughout east and southeast Asia.
 Viewing the Sook Ching as part of a lineage of racially driven crimes expands our understanding of it.
-The second section will overview of the history of genocide studies.
-This covers contemporary times, from World War II forward.
-Included are a variety of sources that provide a context of genocides and genocide studies that the Sook Ching fits into.
-I will then define genocide as it is used in this paper and lay out how I conceive the Sook Ching should fit in this framework.
-I use the United Nations Genocide Treaty as the basis for my argument by stating that the Sook Ching fits three out of their five determinants of genocide.
-This is followed by addressing potential reasons for why Singapore as a country does not view the crime as a genocide.
-Reasons include economic ties to Japan and the ethnic tensions that led to Singapore's independence.
-This is followed by a series of counterpoints from both first- and second-hand sources arguing against a genocide classification.
-These arguments question the significance of the number of people killed, point out the gendered targeting of victims, and discuss the baselessness of the Japanese idea of Chinese guilt due to race.
+This section will be followed with an overview of the history of genocide studies.
+This covers contemporary times, all from World War II forward.
+I have included a variety of sources that provide a context of genocides and genocide studies that the Sook Ching fits into.
+I will then define genocide as it is used in this paper, and lay out how I conceive the Sook Ching fitting in to this framework.
+I use the United Nations Genocide Treaty as the basis for my argument here by stating that the Sook Ching fits three out of their five determinants of genocide.
+This section is followed by a section addressing potential reasons for why Singapore as a country does not view the crime as a genocide.
+I include here reasons such as economic ties to Japan and the ethnic tensions that led to Singapore's independence.
+This is followed by a series of counterpoints, all of which argue that a genocide classification is not appropriate in this case.
+I've gathered these from a variety of sources, some first and some second hand.
+These include arguments questioning the significance of the number of people killed, the gendered targeting of victims, and the fundamental questioning of how baseless the Japanese idea of Chinese guilt due to race was.